Waste is Complicated

 Someone who cleans up trails, or side walks, might again feel different about plastic, than someone who lives close to a paper plant.

-What Is A Good Bag?
+What is a Good Bag?

-Generally for every product you buy, you should consider the following:
+For every product you buy, you should consider the following:

 Do I need it?